Frascati - Cattedrale di San Pietro

 O the infidelity of his people!

 The cathedral received many tokens of Henry's affection and episcopal concern.
 Most of these are still visible today, although several were destroyed by the Allied bombing of Frascati in 1943.
 1

-On the interior side of the facade wall to the right of the main entrance is a bronze cross which from 1750 until 1775 in the Holy Door of the Basilica di San Pietro in the Vatican.
+On the interior side of the facade wall of the cathedral to the right of the main entrance is a bronze cross which Henry presented to the cathedral in 1775.
+It was located from 1750 until 1775 in the Holy Door of the Basilica di San Pietro in the Vatican.
 Below the cross is a Latin inscription:

 D. O. M.

 AN: JUBILAEI JAM INCHOATO MDCCLXXV

 This cross, which was affixed